LIT-Protocol/docs/docs/SDK/Explanation/authentication/sessionSigs/authMethods/email-sms.md

 Authenticating with OTP codes delivered via email or SMS is a two-step process.
 First, an OTP code is initiated and sent to the user's registered email or phone number.
 The user-provided code is then verified.
 Upon successful verification, a signed JSON Web Token (JWT) is generated.
 This token will be validated when creating session signatures.

 :::note
-Codes sent to users via email will be recieved from `noreply@litprotocol.com`.
-Codes sent to users via sms will include `lit-verification` within the sms message.
+Codes sent to users via email will be received from `noreply@litprotocol.com`.
+Codes sent to users via SMS will include `lit-verification` within the SMS message.
 :::
 ### Register user with email or SMS